gigu-io/beerlist/README.md

 </p>

 <p align="center">
-  See who owns me beer and how much I owe them.
+  See who owes me beer and how much I owe them.
 Also show the bet history.
 Choose between 3 different styles of beer (IPA, Lager, Stout) and 3 sizes (small, medium, big) for each bet.
 </p>

 <p align="center">